-Haemorrhagic ovarian cysts (HOCs) usually result from haemorrhage into a corpus luteum or other functional cyst.
-Radiographic features are variable depending on the age of the haemorrhage.
+Hemorrhagic ovarian cysts (HOCs) usually result from hemorrhage into a corpus luteum or other functional cyst.
+Radiographic features are variable depending on the age of the hemorrhage.
 They typically resolve within eight weeks.

 HELLP syndrome is a pregnancy-related condition and is an abbreviation for:

 It is considered a severe and life-threatening form of pre-eclampsia although it can occur without co-existing pre-eclampsia.

 Hemimegalencephaly is a rare congenital disorder of cortical formation with hamartomatous overgrowth all or a part of a cerebral hemisphere.
 This results from either increased proliferation or decreased apoptosis (or both) of developing neurons 2.